 - Being a catalyst for connections within the university community and with the community at large.

 - Fostering innovative research and solutions to societal problems across boundaries.

 Why is this important work?
 Today more than 50 percent of the world’s population lives in urban areas.
 By 2050, according to the United Nations, that percentage will increase to 70.

-Five ways iCubed will lead.
+Four ways iCubed will lead.

 VCU’s strategic plan, Quest for Distinction, outlines themes and goals related to hiring and retaining diverse, talented faculty and students, offering staff development and training opportunities, and establishing strong university-community partnerships. iCubed is collaborating with the offices of the President, Provost, Vice President for Health Sciences, and Research and Innovation; the Division for Inclusive Excellence; Human Resources; and the colleges, schools, and institutes and centers to administer the following:

 Cluster Hiring Initiative and Program will recruit a diverse cadre of faculty scholars to VCU each year in an effort to promote a highly inclusive academic context that fosters transdisciplinary collaborations in the redress of challenges that impact urban areas.

 Pathways to the Professoriate Program will establish formal relationships with historically black colleges and universities and other minority-serving institutions with high percentages of underrepresented minorities in STEM-H, in an effort to expand and enhance the pipeline of diverse pre- and postdoctoral scholars in critical areas of need at the university.